Homology and K-theory for self-similar actions of groups and groupoids: Introduction

 The first author would like to thank Kevin Aguyar Brix, Chris Bruce, Jeremy Hume, Xin Li and Mike Whittaker for valuable discussions and references.
-The second author would like to thank Volodymyr Nekrashevych for explaining that his result on amenability of groupoids of contracting groups works in the non-Hausdorff setting.
+The second author would like to thank Volodymyr Nekrashevych for pointing out that his result on amenability of groupoids of contracting groups works in the non-Hausdorff setting.
+The authors would like to give special thanks to Bartosz Kwaśniewski for pointing out that the subgroupoid $\mathscr H_0$ in Theorem \ref{t:amenability} need not be closed, leading us to improve Proposition \ref{p:AmenabilityPermanence}, and for pointing out a flaw in our original definition of the tight kernel in the presence of singular vertices.